-Leases other than finance leases are regarded as operating leases and the rentals are charged to expenditure on a straight-line basis over the term of the lease.
+Other leases are regarded as operating leases and the rentals are charged to expenditure on a straight-line basis over the term of the lease.
 Operating lease incentives received are added to the lease rentals and charged to expenditure over the life of the lease.